narrative/servant-snap/snap-notes.md

 I believe I need a function `snapServeApplication :: (Request -> (Respsonse -> IO Response) -> IO Response) -> Snap Response` This is proving to be a pain to write.
 The arguments to the `Application` function aren't easy to get at.
 I need to lift the callback in the second argument into the Snap monad.

+# Long convo with Alp and Anders

+Discovered one of the main goals of Servant's design: make all a handler's dependencies explicit in the types.
+Makes a lot of sense in retrospect, but hadn't realized this, or the implications for handling in Snap's Handler monad, until now.
+Oops!

+We want to forbid looking up info from the request in the handler.
+All that looking up must be done in servant's internals.
+Enforce if possible.

+Another goal - have greet.hs compile without changing the handlers or their type signatures (so handling is done in Servant's Server monad).

+We might continue to use MonadSnap m in the routing, but MonadSnaplet m in the interface.
+Or our own MonadServantSnaplet which denies access to the underlying MonadSnap monad, so that users can't get at raw request info.
+Created the branch `monadsnaplet` for trying to get some of this working.

+# Can we convert `Handler b b a]` to `EitherT ServantErr IO a`?

+I don't think so.
+Even to `runSnaplet` on the handler, we need access to its initializer.
+This seems wrong...

+# Replace `EitherT ServantErr IO a` with `Handler b b a`?

+Maybe, but this would require us to pass in `b` as a type parameter.
+All previously written handlers would break.
+Asside from that issue, this seems like kind of a promising way to have servant's routing type be snaplet-aware.

+# `Handlers` branch

+The point of this branch is to replace both `RoutingApplication` and `Application` by `Handler b b ()`